Breaking News in Yuba County: Release

-In October 2020, after AGC International acquired international distribution rights to the film, American International Pictures acquired American distribution rights, after Metro-Goldwyn-Mayer relaunched the studio that month as a label for films they will acquire for digital and limited theatrical releases.
-Scheduled to be released on January 29, 2021, it was released on February 12, 2021.
+In October 2020, after AGC International acquired international distribution rights to the film, American International Pictures acquired North American distribution rights, after Metro-Goldwyn-Mayer relaunched the studio that month as a label for films they acquire for digital and limited theatrical releases.
+It was originally scheduled to be released on January 29, 2021, but it was moved to February 12, 2021.

 Reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 11% based on 36 critic reviews, with an average of 4.00/10.
-According to Metacritic, which sampled seven critics and calculated a weighted average score of 24 out of 100, the film received "generally unfavorable reviews".
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 11% based on 37 critic reviews, with an average of 4.10/10.
+According to Metacritic, which sampled seven critics and calculated a weighted average score of 24 out of 100, the film received "generally unfavorable" reviews.